arenaxr/arena-docs/content/python-api/attributes/goto_url.md

     </div>
     <a class="headerlink" href="#GotoUrl"></a>

             <div class="docstring"><p>GotoUrl attribute class to manage its properties in the ARENA: Load new URL when object is clicked.
-Requires click-listener.
+Requires <code>click-listener</code> attribute.
 Usage: <code>goto_url=GotoUrl(...)</code></p>

 <h6 id="parameters">Parameters</h6>